Two women traveling enter hotel room

 • Value: The overall value of a travel rewards credit card may depend largely on the rewards earned for each dollar spent, plus any fees you might have to pay, such as annual fees.
 Discover has no annual fee on any of our cards.

-• Bonuses: Travel cards may also have bonuses to entice applicants.
-You may want to compare any bonuses to see how they match with your spending habits.
+• Bonuses: Travel cards may also have bonus miles offers to entice applicants.
+You may want to compare any bonuses or membership rewards to see how they match with your spending habits.

 Did you know?

-The Discover it® Miles Travel Credit Card is unique by providing Discover Match®, in which you get an unlimited Mile-for-Mile match of all the Miles you earn at the end of your first year, automatically.
-There is no limit to how much we’ll match.3 For example, you could turn 35,000 Miles to 70,000 Miles.
-This means that a new Discover it® Miles Cardmember has control over the amount of their match because it will be based on your Miles earned for the first year.
+With the Discover it® Miles Travel Credit Card, you get an unlimited Mile-for-Mile match of all the Miles you earn at the end of your first year, automatically.
+There is no limit to how much we’ll match.3 You could turn 35,000 Miles to 70,000 Miles.

 If you’re unsatisfied with the travel benefits on your current credit card, consider looking for a travel rewards credit card that’s better for your needs.
 Each travel rewards credit card may have pros and cons so shape your decision to match your personal travel and spending habits.